arielgee/Sage-Like/.misc/tasks.md

 ## Next
 * replace tree images with svg
 * access RSS feeds with credentials (user/password), behind a secure login page.
-* in calls to updateTreeItemStats() the second parameter 'totalCount' is never used, why acquire its value? redundent calls to querySelectorAll()
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`